rohitagarwal003/pinboardToEvernote/README.md

                         no notebook is specified then bookmarks are stored in the default notebook.
 If NOTEBOOK doesn't exist, then bookmarks are stored in the default notebook.
+  -t TAG, --tag TAG     Retrieve only those bookmarks from pinboard which are
+                        tagged TAG.
 ```

 Comments